UK judge to decide on bail for WikiLeaks’ imprisoned Assange

 U.S. prosecutors have indicted Assange on 17 espionage charges and one charge of computer misuse over WikiLeaks’ publication of thousands of leaked military and diplomatic documents.
 The charges carry a maximum sentence of 175 years in prison.

-U.S. prosecutors say Assange unlawfully assisted U.S. Army intelligence analyst Chelsea Manning classified diplomatic cables and military files that were later published by WikiLeaks.
+U.S. prosecutors say Assange unlawfully helped U.S. Army intelligence analyst Chelsea Manning steal classified diplomatic cables and military files that were later published by WikiLeaks.

 Lawyers for Assange argue that he was acting as a journalist and is entitled to First Amendment protections of freedom of speech for publishing documents that exposed U.S. military wrongdoing in Iraq and Afghanistan.